notwaldorf/notwaldorf.github.com/_posts/2016-01-26-how-i-fixed-headphones.markdown

 ## You did it!
 Yay!
 If everything went right, you've just fixed a pair of headphones.
-High five, friend; I'm proud of you! 👍💖
+High five, you hardware hacker you!
+I'm so proud! 👍💖